Deploy

 Docker & Kubernetes

-In K8s, command: ["synsema", "serve", "/app/agent.syn"] and inject keys via secretKeyRef.
+In K8s, command: ["synsema", "serve", "/app/app.syn"] and inject keys via secretKeyRef.
 Secrets/config come from the environment in prod (overrides .env) — see Secrets.

 Updating